liukangxu/BUAAOS-UTIL/README.md

 # BUAAOS-UTIL
-Useful shell scripts for TA/Teacher
+Some useful shell scripts for TA/Teacher